magento/devdocs/guides/v2.1/cloud/project/project-multi-sites.md

   - Stores
 ---

 You can configure {{site.data.var.ee}} to have multiple websites or stores, such as an English store, a French store, and a German store.
 See [Understanding websites, stores, and store views]({{ page.baseurl }}/cloud/configure/configure-best-practices.html#sites).

-#### To set up multiple stores:
+The process to set up multiple stores is as follows:

 1. Configure and test your local installation.
 1. Configure {{site.data.var.ece}} routes and variables.